 The remainder of the paper is organized as follows.
 Section I presents our theoretical model.
 Section II presents macro-level empirical results.
 Section III presents micro-level evidence using CEO pay.
 Section IV synthesizes the results, and provides a brief conclusion.
-Extensions and data construction details are gathered in the web appendix.
+Extensions and data construction details are gathered in the online Appendix.
 All data are available online.

-I Theoretical Model
+I. Theoretical Model

-A Standard Model: Supply-Side and Tax Avoidance Responses
+A. Standard Model: Supply-Side and Tax-Avoidance Responses

 In the paper, we denote by z taxable earnings and by T(z) the nonlinear tax schedule.
-We assume a constant marginal tax rate τ in the top bracket above a given income threshold \bar{z} .
+We assume a constant marginal tax rate τ in the top bracket above a given income threshold \overline{z} .
 We assume without loss of generality that the number of taxpayers in the top bracket has measure one at the optimum.
 We refer to this group as top bracket taxpayers.
-We focus on the determination of the optimal top tax rate τ , taking \bar{z} as given.
+We focus on the determination of the optimal top tax rate τ , taking \overline{z} as given.

-The government maximizes a standard social welfare function of the form:

-$$W = \int G(u_i)d\nu(i)$$ , subject to $\int T(z_i)d\nu(i) \ge T_0$ where G(.) is increasing concave, u_i is the utility of individual i, and $d\nu(i)$ is the density mass of people of individuals of type i, and $T_0 \ge 0$ is an exogenous tax revenue requirement.
+The government maximizes a standard social welfare function of the form where $G(\cdot)$ is increasing concave, u_i is the utility of individual i, and $d\nu(i)$ is the density mass of people of individuals of type i, and $T_0 \ge 0$ is an exogenous tax revenue requirement.